TACC/Lmod/docs/source/010_user.rst

 second load, the module command knows that the user already has xyz/11.1 loaded so it unloads that and then loads xyz/12.0.
 This protection is only available with Lmod.

+This is known as the *One Name* rule.
+This feature is core to how Lmod works and there is no way to override this.

 (2) : Users can only load one compiler or MPI stack at a time.
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~